Ocwen: Darkest Before The Dawn?

 There are a lot of interesting potential developments on the outer edge of the horizon which, while not factored into valuation or investment view, are very much part what could drive NSM's share value higher if and when they bear fruit.
 This list includes a potential sale of Xome or NSM taking over some or all of Ocwen's servicing business.

 A takeover always seemed a possibility just out of reach, because just as it seemed legal and regulatory issues were being resolved, more would pop up to replace those solved issues.
 Other non-bank servicers, already dealing with enough issues on their own, simply weren’t interested in shouldering unknown potential legal ramifications.
 There is a light at the end of the tunnel here, and a transaction looks much more attractive than it did six to twelve months ago.
 It is likely that a large non-bank servicer, like NationStar Mortgage, could expect to see $100-150mm in synergies on selling, general, and administrative (“SG&A”) costs via leverage off their own existing business.
 Given the persistent stress at Ocwen, it is easy to forget the golden days when they were supporting $2,000-2,100mm in revenues on $900mm in SG&A expense (SG&A is only on track to come down 15% this year from fiscal 2013-2015 levels, despite a 40% drop in top line revenue).
-Ocwen is already close to GAAP breakeven, this implies a healthy profitable margin to an acquirer.
-In addition, a borrower would also gain access to Ocwen’s tax loss carryforwards, as well as any potential unlockable value on its balance sheet that have been discussed ad nauseum in the past when it come to Ocwen valuation.
+Ocwen is already close to GAAP breakeven.
+This implies a healthy profitable margin to an acquirer.
+In addition, a borrower would also gain access to Ocwen’s tax loss carryforwards, as well as any potential unlockable value on its balance sheet that have been discussed ad nauseum in the past when it comes to Ocwen valuation.

 Takeaway

 We’ve seen a big shift in who owns Ocwen in recent quarters.
-Bill Erbey was a big seller of calls earlier this year at strike prices around $2.50-$3.00/share (see form 4 filings) with January 2018/2019 expirations, which at this point look extremely likely to get called away.
+Bill Erbey was a big seller of calls earlier this year at strike prices around $2.50-3.00/share (see form 4 filings) with January 2018/2019 expirations, which at this point look extremely likely to get called away.
 While seeing a founder reduce his stake this meaningfully could be interpreted negatively, Bill Erbey and his attitude and approach were likely a big reason Ocwen is in the mess it is today (accusations of related party transactions, aggressive tone towards regulators).
 I can only see benefits in seeing him reduce his stake.
 On the flip side, CEO Ronald Faris has 4mm in options at $4.00/share that expire next year – he is going to want the shares to continue moving up as they have been to make a little extra pocket money.

 Like most of those invested in or at least involved with Ocwen over the past several years, it has been extremely easy to underestimate the aggression of regulators, as well as the financial impact.
 Just when management knocks one issue down, more issues reveal themselves.
 While I’ve said this before, the light at the end of the tunnel appears to be on its way.
 While Ocwen will have some issues to navigate (HAMP expiration, continued portfolio wind-down, several more quarters of no MSR purchases), the company is still so close to breakeven profitability.
 The price is still so low that the hurdles are quite low for continued equity appreciation in my opinion, and there are several catalysts and levers management can pull in the meantime while the regulatory issues are squashed.
 I’m not quite ready to count the firm out, and the overall picture looks so much healthier today than it did a few months ago, and I still think the company makes sense as a speculative buy.